 Why Your Law Firm's Marketing, Operations, and Business Development Must Talk to Each Other

-• 3 min read
+- 4 min read

-The Hidden Disconnect Hindering Law Firm Growth
+Hindering Your Law Firm Growth

 A confession from my days as an in-house marketing director at a mid-sized litigation firm: Our marketing department created beautiful campaigns that our operations team couldn't support.
 Our intake staff did not have lead data to select from and I never knew – it had been this way for well over a decade.
 No one ever complained!
 And our attorneys built referral relationships that nobody tracked.
 Result?
 No, and I mean no, ROI could be determined.
 It was opinion, not fact that was leading marketing and business development decisions.